-As at March 31, 2020 the Company had working capital of \$1,403,545.
+As at September 30, 2020 the Company had working capital of \$4,530,852.
 The Company has no source of operating cash flows and as such the Company's ability to continue as a going concern is contingent on its ability to monetize assets or obtain additional financing.
 There can be no assurance that the Company will be able to obtain adequate financing or that the terms of such financing will be favourable.
-As a result, there is increased uncertainty and economic risks of failure associated with the Company's exploration activities.

-During the period ended March 31, 2020, there was a global outbreak of a novel coronavirus identified as "COVID-19".
+During the year ended June 30, 2020, there was a global outbreak of a novel coronavirus identified as "COVID-19".
 On March 11, 2020, the World Health Organization declared a global pandemic.
 In order to combat the spread of COVID-19 governments worldwide have enacted emergency measures including travel bans, legally enforced or self-imposed quarantine periods, social distancing and business and organization closures.
 These measures have caused material disruptions to businesses, governments and other organizations resulting in an economic slowdown and increased volatility in national and global equity and commodity markets.
 Central banks and governments, including Canadian federal and provincial governments, have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of any interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operations in future periods.

-Given the uncertainty, management exercised significant judgment in determining the impact of COVID-19 on the Company's condensed interim consolidated financial statements, including with respect to financial risks, including liquidity, and the assessment of going concern and the carrying values of the Company's properties, equipment assets and exploration and evaluation assets.
-The Company has assessed whether there are any impairment indicators for the Company's equipment assets and evaluation assets and evaluation assets and did not note any indicators as of March 31, 2020.
-Based on management's judgment, as at the date of these condensed interim consolidated financial statements, there has been no impact from COVID-19 on the Company's estimates and assumptions that has resulted in the need to recognize impairment.
-The Company will continue to assess the impact of COVID-19 on commodity, credit, and equity markets, which may impact management's judgements in the future.
+Given the uncertainty, management exercised significant judgment in determining the impact of COVID-19 on the Company's interim condensed consolidated financial statements, including with respect to financial risks, including liquidity, and the assessment of going concern and the carrying values of the Company's exploration and evaluation assets.
+The Company has no source of operating cash flows and as such the Company's ability to continue as a going concern is contingent on its ability to monetize assets or obtain additional financing.
+There can be no assurance that the Company will be able to obtain adequate financing or that the terms of such financing will be favourable.
+As a result, there is increased uncertainty and economic risks of failure associated with the Company's exploration activities.
+The Company will continue to assess the impact of COVID-19 on commodity, credit, and equity markets, which may impact management's judgments in the future.
+These material uncertainties may cast significant doubt about the Company's ability to continue as a going concern.

-These interim condensed consolidated financial statements were authorized by the audit committee and by the board of directors of the Company on May 29, 2020.
+These interim condensed consolidated financial statements were authorized by the audit committee and by the board of directors of the Company on November 26, 2020.